alexd106/unix_setups/git_setup.md

 To track files:

-    git add -m <file name>
+    git add <file name>

 To commit files:

     git commit -m "add an informative note"

-or to commit all files
+or to stage all tracked files and commit all in one command:

     git commit -a -m "add informative note"

 Note if files have been changed they are not automatically staged and will not be included when using `git commit`.
-You need to use `git add` first and then then commit them.
+You need to use `git add` first and then then commit them (unless using the `commit -a option`).

 To push changes to GitHub: